SignalK/specification/gitbook-docs/access_requests.md

 When a device needs to gain access to a secured Signal K server, it can use "Access Requests" to request and be granted access to the server.

+See [Request/Response](request_response.md) for more information on request/reponse semantics.

 A device could be a display or for example an engine sensor or a temperature sensor.

 Definitions: